-Corn, soybean, and cotton acreage has risen since 1990, while wheat is down
+Corn and soybean acreage have risen since 1990, while cotton is relatively flat, and wheat is down

-Since 1990, combined acreage planted to corn, wheat, soybeans, and upland cotton in the United States has ranged from 218 million to 242 million acres.
-Policy changes increased planting flexibility provided to farmers starting in the 1990s, which has allowed them to respond to market signals in their cropping choices.
-Overall, acreage has generally been higher in recent years, with the four highest combined annual planting totals for these crops since 1990 occurring in 2011-14 when prices were higher.
-Reduced acreage in 2015 reflected, in part, lower prices.
-Since 2015, acreage has increased each year, but remains below its peak in 2014.
+Since 1990, combined acreage planted to corn, wheat, soybeans, and upland cotton in the United States has ranged from 219 million to 242 million acres.
+Starting in the 1990s, policy changes increased planting flexibility provided to farmers.
+These changes have allowed farmers to respond to market signals in their cropping choices.
+Over the past 10 years (2011–2020), the combined annual planting acreage for these crops has maintained a higher average (236 million acres) than the prior decade (228 million acres).
+Since 1990, the three highest combined annual planting totals for these crops occurred in 2012, 2014, and 2018.
+Acreage dropped in 2019, mostly as a result of a large decrease in the planting of soybeans.

 Download higher resolution chart (4158 pixels by 3325, 600 dpi)